jacekturek/MACHINE_LEARN_LINK_ASSESMENT/math_of_the_links.md

 > such a group is Monoid

 exapmles of such a group are integer numbers with multiplication, real numbers with addition

+With a fuction f(link) -> {good, bad} it is easy to show what kind of transformation is good.

+This is an "onto" relation, which is irreversible since good can label many links.